Emory Hale: Professional wrestling career

 Weighing in at 350 pounds and standing in at 6' 9", Hale made his professional wrestling debut in 1998 for the World Wrestling Alliance, occasionally teaming up with Test in a couple of matches.
 He also wrestled for Music City Wrestling as Lord Humongous, and used a leaping piledriver as a finisher.

-In 1999, Jimmy Hart brought Hale to World Championship Wrestling (WCW), grooming him as the next big opponent for Hulk Hogan.
-He mainly wrestled on Nitro and WCW Saturday Night, losing to bigger stars like Lex Luger, Barry Windham and Booker T. On February 2, 2000, he appeared on WCW Thunder as the Machine, losing to Diamond Dallas Page.
+In late 1998, Jimmy Hart brought Hale to World Championship Wrestling (WCW), grooming him as the next big opponent for Hulk Hogan.
+He mainly wrestled on WCW Monday Nitro and WCW Saturday Night, losing to bigger stars like Lex Luger, Barry Windham and Booker T. On February 2, 2000, he appeared on WCW Thunder as the Machine, losing to Diamond Dallas Page.

 On September 8, 2001 he lost to Abdullah the Butcher by disqualification for World Wrestling Council in Puerto Rico.
 Hale also worked in many projects involving Hart and Hogan.
 In 2001, he signed with the X Wrestling Federation, where, like his time in WCW, was managed by Hart and was groomed to be the top heel for the promotion.
 After leaving XWF, he went on to wrestle on the independent circuit as Lord Humongus.
 He would retire after developing pneumonia stemming from a kidney transplant in 2003.